Budgeting tips to help reduce your Bills & Debt

 These can be used for large purchases like buying a home.
 You can also use your mortgage for things like renovations, debt consolidation, buying a new car or travel which is great, but you need to be careful with the term you take the loan over.

 Borrowing $30,000 on your mortgage to buy a car @ 4.59% over 25 years will give you monthly repayments of around $168 per month with a total interest charge of $20,485.
 The catch here is the interest rate is not guaranteed to stay at 4.59% for the whole 25 years.
 If it was to increase to 8% your total interest cost could increase to above $30,000 for the term of the loan.

 If you are going to use your mortgage for these types of purchase’s you are better off taking the mortgage over a shorter term to clear the debt quickly and take advantage of the lower interest rate.

 Finance companies and Banks offer a personal loan product which is a good option for short or long-term borrowing requirements.
 You get the benefit of a fixed interest rate, fixed term and you know at the time of signing what the loan is going to cost you.

 You can use a personal loan for debt consolidation, travel, funeral, home renovations, car repairs, weddings and school fees and many other reasons.

-In most cases it is easy to top up you personal loan during the term if something urgent pops up.
+In most cases, subject to responsible lending, fees, and a new loan agreement, it is possible to top-up your personal loan during the term if something urgent pops up.